 In the last few years, many things have been sacrificed on the altar of speed-to-market—things like network security, terabytes of sensitive customer data and priceless brand reputations.

 In the last few years, many things have been sacrificed on the altar of speed-to-market—things like network security, terabytes of sensitive customer data and priceless brand reputations.
 Intense pressure to accelerate the release of new features and functions has led to complex, distributed teams focused on rapid development, with little awareness of the vulnerabilities they could create or the enormous risks.
 More than ever before, a new way of working is required.
-So in 2020, Secure Code Warrior engaged with Evans Data Corp. to conduct primary research* into developers' and their managers’ attitudes towards secure coding, secure code practices, and security operations (register for your copy here).
+So in 2020, Secure Code Warrior engaged with Evans Data Corp. to conduct primary research* into developers' and their managers’ attitudes towards secure coding, secure code practices, and security operations (Download your copy of the whitepaper here).

 Developers and managers think having secure code is important – but just not nearly as important as other factors.
 When we asked developers and managers about the most critical priorities in the software development process: